 command+V Paste the copied audio to the current location and overwrites the existing audio. command+shift+V Paste the copied audio to the current location and merges it with the existing audio.

 deleteErase the selected region of audioshift+deleteDelete the selected region of audio.

 More Hot Keys

-command+= Send GM mode on message.
+command+T Toggle normal/minimal modes. command+= Send GM mode on message.

 command+G Reset Sound Canvas and send BB MIDI settings.